LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Works with Direct Connect as well as VPN connections
   * Supports IP multicast (not supported by any other AWS service)
   * Site-to-site VPN ECMP: creates multiple connections to increase bandwidth of connection to AWS

+### Egress-only Internet Gateway:
+  * Similar to NAT Gateway, but for ipv6 only
+  * Allows instances in VPC outbound connections over ipv6 while preventing the internet to initiate an ipv6 connection to your instance(s)
+  * Must update route tables

 ## Storage

 ### AWS FSx:
   * Launch 3rd party high performance file system(s) on AWS
-  * Can be accessed via FSx File Gateway for on-prem needs via VPN and/or Direct Connect
+  * Can be accessed via FSx File Gateway for on-premises needs via VPN and/or Direct Connect
   * Fully managed
   * Accessible via ENI within Multi-AZ
   * Types include: